 4.1.
 Step 1: Plot the 50MA and 200MA

-The angle of the lines tells you the strength of the trend.
-For a high-quality signal, the 50-day moving average must be sloping upwards clearly.
-Ideally, the 200-day moving average should also be flattening out or turning up.
-If it is still pointing steeply downward, the long-term bearish trend is still too strong, and the cross may fail.
+The angle of the moving averages provides insight into trend strength.
+For a high-quality signal, the 50-day MA should be clearly sloping upward.
+Ideally, the 200-day MA should be flattening out or beginning to turn upward.
+If the 200-day MA is still pointing steeply downward, the long-term bearish momentum may still be too strong for the cross to hold.

 4.3.
 Step 3: Check for Volume Confirmation